Pi Rixiu: Involvement with Huang Chao

 Scholar Yan Yan (嚴衍) believed that Pi Rixiu did not participate in Huang Chao's rebellion.
-Neither the New Book of Tang nor the Old Book of Tang include a biography of him (a clue to his participation in Huang Chao's rebellion).
+However, neither the New Book of Tang nor the Old Book of Tang include a biography of him (a clue to his participation in Huang Chao's rebellion).
 The Zizhi Tongjian records that he had joined Huang Chao, but Yan Yan believed that this was a misrepresentation, since, according to Yan Yan, many elements are missing from the Zizhi Tongjian.
 He and his students postulated that after he usurped the throne, Huang Chao wanted to "taint court officials with false official titles".
 When they were summoned to take up their official posts, none came.
 Huang then had conducted a large-scale search of the villages, and even used their refusal as an excuse to kill those who fled and refused to take up their posts.
 Thus, Yan Yan speculated that Pi Rixiu's appointment was most likely nothing but a forged edict by Huang Chao.
 Although there is still some uncertainty, the present consensus among modern scholars is that Pi Rixiu did collaborate with Huang Chao in the latter's rebellion.

 Cause of death and whereabouts

 There are several different theories about the cause of Pi Rixiu's death.
-Some say he was killed by Huang Chao himself, probably because the rebel felt some of his poems were satirical, while others say he was killed by the Tang after Huang Chao's defeat.
-Some say he sought refuge with Qian Liu of Wuyue, while others still say he lived in exile in Suzhou until his death.
+Some say he was killed by Huang Chao himself, probably because the rebel felt some of Pi's poems were satirical, while others say he was killed by the Tang after Huang Chao's defeat.
+Some say he sought refuge with Qian Liu of Wuyue, while others still claim he lived in exile in Suzhou until his death.